-- Respect for All Neighborhoods: No district is abandoned; all five stations remain critical parts of the Town's emergency services network. - Equity of Response: Residents in every part of Waterford will continue to receive professional emergency services. - Efficient Resource Deployment: Full-time staff are concentrated where the demand is highest, while part-time and volunteer resources are leveraged effectively where appropriate.

-- Community Connection: Volunteer involvement and neighborhood fire stations help maintain civic pride, local engagement, and disaster resilience. - Fiscal Responsibility: Staffing and operational decisions are made with care for taxpayer resources, balancing quality service with sustainable costs.
+- Respect for All Neighborhoods: No district is abandoned; all five stations remain critical parts of the Town's emergency services network. - Equity of Response: Residents in every part of Waterford will continue to receive professional emergency services. - Efficient Resource Deployment: Full-time staff are concentrated where the demand is highest, while part-time and volunteer resources are leveraged effectively where appropriate. - Community Connection: Volunteer involvement and neighborhood fire stations help maintain civic pride, local engagement, and disaster resilience. - Fiscal Responsibility: Staffing and operational decisions are made with care, mindful of the existing tax burden on property owners, balancing quality service with sustainable costs.